SAP technical upgrade

 • Simple Input / Output (I/O)

-• Simple logic, little or no data between interface points (i.e. no value lookup tables, no value substitutions, and few or no data value calculations within the interface).
+• Simple logic, little or no data transformation between interface points (i.e. no value lookup tables, no value substitutions, and few or no data value calculations within the interface).

 • Simple interface reporting requirements.